More than 2 million people fly in and out of American airports1. Every. Day.

 A product called Jet Ease is the craze among Road Warriors.
 Take a tablet upon departure and at frequent intervals during the flight.
 Jet Ease contains homeopathic remedies including Arnica, Bellis Perenis, and Camomile.

-Jet Ease is available at the Guardian stores at Changi Airport.
+Jet Ease is available at health food shops.

 6 Natural Sunlight

 Sunlight helps reset our internal clock or the circadian rhythm which is set from the 24 hour cycle of sunlight and darkness.
-Once on the plane, follow the destination time.
-This means sleep when it is night time and stay up when it is daytime.
+Set your watch to the destination time and mentally prepare for the change and once on the plane, manage your activities according to this new time zone.
+This means sleep when it is night time and stay up when it is daytime at your destination.
 Simulate darkness by using an eye mask and turn on the reading light to simulate sunlight.

 Consider taking some melatonin to assist in sleeping to get the body on track.